scaleoutsystems/digital-pathology-tutorial/README.md

 *(If you are not following this tutorial as part of a workshop, see instructions below for how to obtain the data and create your own partitions)*

 ### 3. Start a client
-You can either start a client natively on Linux/OSX, or use the provided Dockerfile in this
+You can either start a client natively on Linux/OSX, or use the provided Dockerfile in this repository.

 #### Native client Linux/OSX